codefellows/seattle-javascript-401d21/16-binary-search-trees/find-missing-number-in-array.md

 You have an integer array which contains numbers from 1 to 100 but one number is missing, you need to write a function `calculateMissing = (array) => {...}` to find that missing number in an array.

+* One trick to solve this problem is to calculate sum of all numbers in the array and compare with expected sum, the difference would be the missing number.

 ```js
 // Vinicio's solution
 const findMissingNumberMath = (array) => {